Units: 1.0 CU

 acquisition, processing, compression, networking).
 Course starts by

-running the task on single processor and identify resource requirements.
+running the task on single processor and identifying resource requirements.

 Then, it will deal with I/O for task.